pydsgz/DeepVOG/README.md

 ...

-You can also fit and infer a video from a csv table:
+You can also fit and infer a video from a csv table (see further below for specficifications):

     Example #5
     python -m deepvog --table ./table.csv -f 12 -vs 240 320 -s 3.6 4.8 -b 32 -g 0